KacperSzczepanski/BSTs/README.md

 ADD/DEL/PRINT/CHECK forest (tree) (animal)

-Can use * for check to get any name (it cannot be last thoguh).
+Can use * for check to get any name (it cannot be last though).